Boston Bucket List: 21 Best Things to Do in Boston

 2. Explore Boston Common and the Public Garden

 Across the street, the Public Garden is a little more peaceful, with winding paths, weeping willows, and the famous Swan Boats, which run seasonally.
-Don’t miss the Make Way for Ducklings statues, a favorite photo stop for kids and adults alike.
+Don’t miss the Make Way for Ducklings statues, it’s such a cute stop!

 3. Visit the Museum of Fine Arts